How To Get Rid Of Bugs On Japanese Maple?

 Spider mites

-Spider mites are quite insidious creatures because they are very small creatures but can cause significant damage to Japanese maples.
+Spider mites are pretty insidious creatures because they are tiny creatures but can cause significant damage to Japanese maples.

 These pests form colonies on leaves and leaf petioles and suck the juices out of them.
 As a result, the leaves slowly turn pale until they turn brown.

-The first sign that the mites are present is a small white web between the leaf and the leaf petiole.
-You will need to use a magnifying glass to see them in more detail.
+The first sign that the mites are present is a small white web between the leaf and the petiole.
+You must use a magnifying glass to see them in more detail.

 Treatment:

-- If mites are present on one small branch wash them off with a stream of water.
+• If mites are present on one branch, wash them off with water.

-- If the spread is large, spray the entire maple tree with a solution of acaricide.
+• If the spread is large, spray the entire maple tree with acaricide.
 Repeat the spraying after a month.